INTERVIEW

 Aligning Your Strengths with University Requirements

-Your application's success hinges on how well your GPA, GAMSAT scores, and additional components like portfolios, personal statements, or CASPer test scores align with a university's specific criteria.
+Your application's success hinges on how well your GPA and GAMSAT scores align with a university's specific criteria, along with any additional components such as personal statements or CASPer test scores.
 It's essential to recognise and leverage your strengths:

 • High GAMSAT Scorers: If your GAMSAT score is a standout, consider prioritising universities that emphasise GAMSAT results over other components.

-• Balancing Weaker GAMSAT Scores: For those with lower GAMSAT scores, a strong portfolio or CASPer test result could tip the scales in your favour at universities that value these elements.
+• Balancing Weaker GAMSAT Scores: For those with lower GAMSAT scores, a strong CASPer test result or eligible bonus points could tip the scales in your favour at universities that value these elements.

 Understanding Bonuses in Your Application